 Spondylosis is an exceedingly common phenomenon that affects the vast majority of the nation’s aging population.
 More than 80 percent of people over age 40 have some evidence of spondylosis visible on x-ray imaging.

-Working with a qualified chiropractic professional at Ideal Spine Health Center in Boise, ID, is the best way to have the cause of your spondylosis diagnosed and addressed.
+Working with a qualified chiropractic professional at Ideal Spine Health Center in Boise, ID, is the best way to diagnos and address the cause of your pain.
 Without high-caliber medical attention – like the diagnostic imaging we use for spinal modeling – spondylosis symptoms can continue to grow more and more severe until they detrimentally affect your quality of life.

 Sensations of spondylosis